 The Lover of Wisdom I

-Philosophía: “Love of wisdom.”
+Literally, “love of wisdom.”

-- Love in Ancient Greece:
+Love in the Ancient Greek social world

 - Erôs: Passionate love (think Sappho).